 We have been working with two GP practices in north and west Guildford to ensure they can continue to provide GP services for the future.
-We are planning to carry out a public consultation on our proposals in the autumn of 2022.

 The GP practices

 Guildowns Group Practice is a large training practice that provides GP services from four different sites:

 - Stoughton Road Surgery, Stoughton Road, GU1 1LL

 - The Oaks Surgery, Applegarth Avenue, GU2 8LZ